tuapuikia/terraform-mcp-server/README.md

 }
 ```

+To use Terraform Cloud features, add the environment variables as described in the [Terraform Cloud Integration](#terraform-cloud-integration) section.

 Optionally, you can add a similar example (i.e. without the mcp key) to a file called `.vscode/mcp.json` in your workspace.
 This will allow you to share the configuration with others.

 ```json